datachomp/datachomp.com/_posts/2022-12-19-limit-ads-and-tracking-for-550.md

 comments: true
 categories:
 ---
 Here is a quick post on how I'm trying to limit ads and tracking in my life and what it costs me.
+Is it perfect?
+Ha no, but this can be a pretty decent starting point for someone and get you a lot closer to diminishing returns on additional effort.

 Quick Definitions: When I say ads, I'm mostly talking about non-curated/unsolicited advertising noise.
 A secondary goal is trying to actively change the incentive companies have with advertising-centric revenue models.